KimScheffler/technical-writing-portfolio/docs/en/work-samples/snipping-tool.md

 The screen video is displayed in the Snipping Tool and can be saved.

-### Notes
+### Note

-- Screen recording is only available in newer versions of the Snipping Tool.
+Screen recording is only available in newer versions of the Snipping Tool.

 ---